Amy-Oji/HICX-task/README.md

 The application can be run through the main method.
 Once you run the main method, the application starts.
 However, you have to provide a directory path located in your local machine in the
 'working directory' of the Run configuration environment.

-Alternatively, you can comment out the first if condition in the main method that checks if a path was passed in the programme argument (the working directory field in the RUN environment) and the assign a valid path to a directory in your local machine to the variable **"passedDirectoryPath"** then run the main method to use the programme.
+Alternatively, you can comment out the first 'if condition' in the main method that checks if a path was passed in the programme argument (the working directory field in the RUN environment) and the assign a valid path to a directory in your local machine to the variable **"passedDirectoryPath"** then run the main method to use the programme.